cheruiyotcollins/money-transfer/README.md

 ## Encryption
 This is done using library ```jasypt```.
 Read more about how to do this here https://medium.com/@javatechie/spring-boot-password-encryption-using-jasypt-e92eed7343ab
-You also need to add encyption key in your maven environment by running `mvn -Djasypt.encryptor.password=your encryption key`.
+You also need to add encryption key in your maven environment by running ` mvn jasypt:encrypt-value "-Djasypt.encryptor.password=your_secret_key" "-Djasypt.plugin.value=your_password"`.
 For now, I have added it to the ```properties.properties```
+N.B please note that you will need to to run  `mvn clean "-Djasypt.encryptor.password=your_secrect_key" spring-boot:run` if you have encrypted your password